 © Carlos Aguilera

-The region of the Gulf of California and the Mexican Pacific harbors incredible biological diversity and represents more than 70% of national fishery production.
+The Gulf of California harbors incredible biological diversity and represents more than 70% of national fishery production.
 Despite this importance, only one in ten fisheries are managed sustainably, demonstrating the importance of focusing on the remaining fisheries in need of management improvement, conducting stock assessments, and implementing responsive harvest strategies.
 One of the challenges lies in limited resources for fisheries management, of which a majority are directed towards industrial or larger scale fisheries, which are important for export markets.
-However, it is important to recognize the vital role that artisanal fisheries play in Mexico; more than 250,000 fishers depend directly on this activity and this sector represents more than 23% of national fishery production.
+However, it is important to recognize the vital role that artisanal fisheries play in Mexico— more than 250,000 fishers depend directly on this activity and this sector represents more than 23% of national fishery production.

 © Luis Gustavo Cardoso